EmilyAMartin/EmilyAMartin/README.md

-👋 Hi, I’m Emily!
-I’m a visual artist and software development student at Get Building.
-I’ve had a lifelong passion for art, photography and film.
-Since I’m at my happiest when I can design, problem solve and create i've recently became interested in coding and aspire to become a full stack developer in the future.
+👋 Hi, I'm Emily!
+I'm a visual artist and software development student at Get Building.
+With a lifelong passion for art and film, I love problem-solving and creating new things.
+Recently, I’ve developed an interest in coding and aspire to become a full-stack developer in the near future.
+Follow me on GitHub for my most recent projects.

-Currently I’m working on my second get coding project.
+Currently I’m working on my second get building project.
 Check it out here! https://emilyamartin.github.io/art-inventory/

 🚀 Tech Stack
 - React JS